greg-raven/Impeachment-Chronicles/_posts/2017-05-23-green-articles-of-impeachment.md

 ---
-title: 'Green: 'I am currently crafting, drafting if you will, articles of impeachment''
+title: "Green: 'I am currently crafting, drafting if you will, articles of impeachment'"
 layout: post
 author:
 - Al Green